-Please refer to the odour guidance (H4) this can be accessed via our website.
+Please refer to the odour guidance (H4).
+This can be found on our guidance webpages.

 Noise and/or vibration management plan: Where the technical guidance note, H1 or H3 assessment shows that noise or vibration are key issues, you must send us your noise and/or vibration management plan.
 Give the document references here and send the documents with the application form when you've completed it.
 If you believe that noise is unlikely to be a problem from your activities, please say so and briefly describe why.